faithoflifedev/easy_onvif_workspace/bin/README.md

-# Easy Onvif REST API CLI
+# Easy Onvif Command Line Interface (CLI)

-A command line interface for controlling an Onvif device through terminal commands has been made available through this Dart package.
+A command line interface application for controlling an Onvif device through terminal commands.
 This tool allows you to use O/S features like `cron` to automate Onvif device functionality.

 ## Table of Contents
 - [Installation](#installation)